On the number of independent solutions of algebraic differential equations: Order one differential equations

-\begin{proof} This argument is essentially contained in the second paragraph of \cite[Proposition 2.3]{freitag2022any}.
-Let $p$ be the generic type of $X$.
-It follows by using elimination of imaginaries for the structure $\mc C$ that for $a \models p$, there is a constant $c \in \mc C$ such that $c \in dcl (Ka) \setminus acl(K)$, but as $a \in X$ is generic over $K$, this induces a nonconstant $K$ differential rational map $X \rightarrow \mc C$. \end{proof} \begin{thm} $X$ is of general type if and only if $p \perp \mc C$ where $p$ is the type of a generic solution to $X$. \end{thm} \begin{proof} If $p$ is nonorthogonal to $\mc C$, then if $p \not \perp ^w \mc C$, $X$ is of algebraic type using Lemma \ref{equivofnotionsinorderone}.
-Thus we can assume that $p \not \perp \mc C$, but $p \perp ^w \mc C$.
+In case $X$ is not of general type, then $p$ must be almost internal to $\mathcal C$ (and hence nonorthogonal to $\mc C$).
+Indeed, if $X$ is of algebraic type we deploy Lemma~\ref{equivofnotionsinorderone}, and if $X$ is of Ricatti or Weierstrass type then $p$ is strongly normal in the Kolchin sense by \cite{kolchin1953galois}, and hence internal to the constants.

+Now assume $p$ is nonorthogonal to $\mc C$.
+If $p \not \perp ^w \mc C$, then Lemma \ref{equivofnotionsinorderone} yields that $X$ is of algebraic type.
+Thus we can further assume that $p \perp ^w \mc C$.
 Then using a similar argument as in the proof of Lemma \ref{equivofnotionsinorderone}, we get $p$ is almost internal to $\mc C$.
 Using Lemma 3.6 of \cite{jin2020internality} we get that $p$ is interalgebraic with a type which is $\mc C$-internal, but the cases of II and III in Definition \ref{classification} of non-general type equations allow for interalgebraicity, so we can replace $p$ with this interalgebraic type.
 So, without loss of generality, we assume that $p$ is itself $\mc C$-internal.